kimkimani/guruspedia/content/articles/how-to-setup-internationalization-in-reactjs-using-react-18next/index.md

 ![How to set up Internationalization in React.js using react-i18next](/how-to-setup-internationalization-in-reactjs-using-react-18next/appt.png)

+Do you want to take your React skills to a new height?
+Learn [How to Build and Implement Infinite Scroll in React Apps](https://guruspedia.com/how-to-build-and-implement-infinite-scroll-in-react-apps/).
+Get crazier learning this [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/).

 ### Conclusion

 react-i18next is a popular library for internationalizing React apps.
 It provides a set of components and functions that make it easy to add support for multiple languages to a React app.
 This guide has used react-i18next to implement internationalization in React.
 You can check the code used along this guide on this.